nich-mctishe/greenshorts/readme.md

-A NextJs framework extension, dockerised and built to use the Wercker CI tool and Dokku for deployment.
+A NextJs storefront using strip and connecting to a a headless MCS service.
+Dockerised and built to use the Wercker CI tool and Dokku for deployment.

-# Versions

-- **1.0.1**
-  Uses next 6

-- **2.0.1**
-  Uses next 8.

 # System requirements